Stephen-RA-King/pydough/{{cookiecutter.project_slug}}/README.md

 pip install {{ cookiecutter.project_name }}
 ```

-## 🚀 Quickstart
+## 📝 Basic Usage

-Explain succinctly how to use the repository
+A simple example demonstrating that the package is working

-## 📝 Usage
+# 📝 Usage

 ---